facebookarchive/draft-js/README.md

 [Learn how to use Draft.js in your own project.](https://facebook.github.io/draft-js/docs/overview.html)

+## API Notice

+Before getting started, please be aware that we are changing the API of Entity storage in Draft.
+Currently, the master branch supports both the old and new API.
+We hope to release this soon, as `v0.10.0`.
+Following that up will be `v0.11.0` which will remove the old API.
+This update will also include documentation on how to upgrade.
+If you are interested in helping out, or tracking the progress, please follow  [issue 839](https://github.com/facebook/draft-js/issues/839).

 ## Getting Started

 Currently Draft.js is distributed via npm.
 It depends on React and React DOM which must also be installed.